dgilleland/DMIT-Lecture-Notes/CPSC-1520/ReadMe.md

   - [ ] Finding "Compile errors" in the browser's Dev Tools (*Source* tab)
   - [ ] Finding "Run-time errors" with breakpoints
   - [ ] **Always** check it in the browser! ***Don't* Assume** you know what your code is doing!
+- **Homework**
+  - [ ] Add a "Sandbox" folder to your "src" folder, and put some web pages from your Web Design Fundamentals class inside.

 ### Discovering Mouse Events